 - To develop children’s oracy so they can engage in meaningful discussions and debate.

-- For children to articulate their own beliefs, values and commitments and equally value others.
+- To articulate their own beliefs, values and commitments and equally value others.

 The Religious Education Leader has a strong understanding of the EYFS curriculum, and the seven areas of learning and development that shape the educational programmes in our Early Years Foundation Stage.
 All areas of learning and development are important and inter-connected, and the experiences, opportunities and activities which are planned enable children to develop a broad range of knowledge and skills that provide the right foundations for good future progress through school and life.
 As children move into Key Stage 1 and Key Stage 2, Religious Education is planned, for Years 1 to 6, using the RE progressive skills, knowledge and vocabulary maps which enable teachers to ensure they are always planning for the next steps in learning around any of the key questions posed.
 RE at Meadowbank enables children to explore questions through discovery, exploration and connectivity.
 They learn how individuals, communities and religious groups believe, live and express their ideas, morals and values and respond articulately and respectfully to these.
 Knowledge and skills are then further enhanced through discussion and explorations, rich in practical and experiential opportunities.
 It is the role of the adults to facilitate learning at every occasion and children are provided with the opportunity to become Leaders of Change by asking their own questions, sharing their own ideas and values and understanding their contribution to their own and other’s communities.